yunongch/yunongch.github.io/pages/about.md

 #### <a name="previousposition"></a>previous positions
-Yunong Chen got his bachelor degree in Math from Penn State University in 2021
+Yunong Chen received his bachelor degree in Math from Penn State University in 2021

 #### <a name="cvandresume"></a>cv and resume